![]() ![]() |

 It was decided to make an overall

-metal Soviet Yak using Humbrol 11 aluminium.
+metal Soviet Yak using Humbrol 11 aluminium enamel.
 To prevent tail sitting,

 a ladder was found in the spare box; this suggests a pilot aid.
 The stub